AEB-labs/cruddl/docs/flexSearch.md

 }
 ```

-The query also accepts the pagination arguments `first`, `skip` and `after`, the sorting argument
+The query also accepts the pagination arguments `first`, `skip` and `after` and the sorting argument
-`orderBy` and the regular filtering argument `filter`.
+`orderBy`.
+The regular filter argument is available as `postFilter`.
 Because the ArangoSearch-index cannot be used
 for sorting and regular filtering, these can be very slow for large amounts of data.
 To prevent slow
 queries, cruddl returns an error in these cases.